nzherald/ece-map/README.md

 ## Copyright

-The source code in this repository has been released until the MIT license by the New Zealand Herald.
+The source code in this repository has been released until the MIT license by the _New Zealand Herald_.
+The _New Zealand Herald_ has placed no restrictions on how you use our code - although if you do it would be great if you could let us know.
+If you have any questions please don't hesitate to contact Chris Knox either at chris.knox@nzherald.co.nz or https://twitter.com/vizowl

 All data in the repository was released under various creative commons licenses and retain their original ownership.